i5hi/btccapital/README.md

 ### salary

-> A script primarily between the team members with a timelocked release.
+> A script between the team members with a timelocked release.

 Funded every short term period.